Tim55667757/PriceGenerator/README.md

 The PriceGenerator library allows you to:
 - save generated prices in .csv-format (example: [./media/test.csv](./media/test.csv));
 - save the generated prices to a Pandas DataFrame variable for further use in automation scripts;
-- automatically calculate some statistical and probabilistic characteristics of the generated prices and save them in markdown format (example: [./media/index.html.md](./media/index.html.md));
+- automatically calculate some statistical and probabilistic characteristics of the generated prices and save them in Markdown format (example: [./media/index.html.md](./media/index.html.md));
 - load the prices of real instruments according to the OHLCV-candlesticks model from the .csv file and carry out their statistical analysis;
 - draw a chart of generated or loaded real prices and save it in html-format (example: [./media/index.html](./media/index.html));
   - generated prices, a chart and some data on price behavior can be saved as a regular png-image (example: [./media/index.html.png](./media/index.html.png)):